 How to Password-protect Emails in Outlook

-While it is easy to use, keep the end-user in mind, and the client, he is using.
-Unless both the sender and receiver support the encryption format, it will be challenging to send such types of email.
+While it is easy to use, keep the end-user in mind, and the client he is using.
+Unless both the sender and receiver support the encryption format, it will be challenging to send such emails.

 There are two types of Encryption supported by Outlook—